I know why people search “Why I Left eXp Realty” so often.

 Everyone who signs up to work with eXp Realty can’t possibly love how things are run there.

-Heck, some even ask if eXp is some sort of giant pyramid scheme.
+Heck, some even ask if eXp is some giant pyramid scheme.

-Ok, let’s get into the reasons why agents are leaving eXp Realty…
+Okay, let’s understand why agents are leaving eXp Realty…

 Why Real Estate Agents Leave eXp Realty